ansible/ansible-builder/docs/usage.rst

 ``--file``
 **********

-To use a definition file named something other than ``execution-environment.yml``:
+Specifies the execution environment file.
+To use a file named something other than ``execution-environment.yml``:

 .. code::

-   $ ansible-builder build --file=my-ee.yml
+   $ ansible-builder build --file=my-ee-def.yml

 ``--galaxy-keyring``
 ********************

-To have ``ansible-galaxy`` verify collection signatures during installation, pass the path to a keyring to use during verification:
+Specifies a keyring for ``ansible-galaxy`` to use to verify collection signatures during installation.
+To verify collection signatures:

 .. code::

    $ ansible-builder create --galaxy-keyring=/path/to/pubring.kbx
    $ ansible-builder build --galaxy-keyring=/path/to/pubring.kbx

-If you do not pass this option, no signature verification will be performed.
+If you do not pass this option, no signature verification is performed.
 If you do pass this option, but the version of Ansible is too old to support this feature, you will see an error during the image build process.

 ``--galaxy-ignore-signature-status-code``
 *****************************************

-When ``--galaxy-keyring`` is set, you can ignore certain errors that may occur while verifying collections.
+When ``--galaxy-keyring`` is set, ignores certain errors that may occur while verifying collections.
 This option is passed unmodified to ``ansible-galaxy`` calls.
 See the ``ansible-galaxy`` documentation for more information.

 .. code::